Iynix2023/OOP_BackgroundRemover/README.md

 ```

 To do:
-Add Springboot and OpenCV functionalities in backend folder, instead of their horrendous bootleg placeholder inside frontend/src/services right now.
+Add GrabCut function to the backend and link frontend interaction with backend